RosarioCCLab/DP4-App/README.md

 The **DP4+ App** utilizes advanced calculation methods to determine the probability of correlation between experimental information and two or more sets of calculated magnetic tensors from a group of candidate molecules under study.
 These probabilities are determined using both raw and scaled data, following the mathematical formalism of Bayesian methods.

-To perform a calculation, you need to provide the one-dimensional spectrum of the carbon (C) and/or hydrogen (H) atoms of the molecule you are studying, along with the Gaussian "nmr" calculations of its plausible isomers (candidates).
+To perform a calculation, you need to provide carbon (C<sup>13</sup>) and/or hydrogen (H<sup>1</sup>) atoms one-dimensional NMR spectrum of the molecule you are studying, along with the Gaussian "nmr" calculations of its plausible isomers (candidates).

 It is important to note that the theory level used in the Gaussian calculations must match the level used in the DP4+ App.
 To accommodate various requirements, the software offers a wide range of options, including 24 DP4+ levels, 36 MM-DP4+ levels, and, if needed, the ability to parameterize your own custom level using Custom DP4+.
-For detailed information about the available functions and levels, please refer to the [DP4+ App user guide](https://github.com/RosarioCCLab/DP4plus-App/blob/main/UserGuide.pdf)
+For detailed information about the available functions and levels, please refer to the [DP4+ App User guides and Example](https://github.com/Sarotti-Lab/DP4plus-App/tree/main/UserGuides%20and%20Examples)

 ### Installation Requirements
 To run the DP4+ App, you will need Python 3.8 or a later version.
 If you don't have Python installed on your system, you can download it from <https://www.python.org/downloads/>.